Divorce

 At the Law Offices of Murray, Phillips & Gay, We hope you can find a way to make your marriage work out.
 However, if the divorce is going to happen, we will help you resolve it with the least amount of damage to your family and your finances.
 We handle both contested and uncontested divorces.

-Negotiating Your Divorce in Delaware
+Negotiating Your Divorce In Delaware

 As your lawyer, Thomas Gay will help you work through a number of issues on the way to a settlement, including:

 When children are involved, a separation and divorce become much more complicated.
 If you have children, we will need to address a child custody and visitation agreement, along with child support.
-Learn more about Family Law and Family Tips during a Separation.
+Learn more about Family Law and Family Tips during a Separation

 If you are considering leaving your spouse, but concern about losing your kids is stopping you, you need a lawyer.
 Delaware law encourages both parents to share equal custody of children and remain active parts in their lives.
 Ensure your custody and parental rights are supported with an expert attorney.